worlddynamics/Vensim2MTK.jl/README.md

 Usage of the function:
 Vensim2MTK has 3 arguments:
--Filepath: the path to the vensim file that one wants to translate.
+- Filepath: the path to the vensim file that one wants to translate.
 Default to ./examples/Dice.xmile
--Filename: the name of the output file. default to the name of the input file with the extension ".jl" replacing ".xmile"
+- Filename: the name of the output file. default to the name of the input file with the extension ".jl" replacing ".xmile"
--Overwrite: boolean argument that decide if filename already exist, if it aborts or overwrite (true to overwrite)
+- Overwrite: boolean argument that decide if filename already exist, if it aborts or overwrite (true to overwrite)

 Example of use: